Saturday, November 8, 2008

 APM: Garrison Keillor's The Writer's Almanac

 This podcast is updated everyday.
 In the first half Garrison Keillor talks about which famous writers are having a birthday today and a little bit about each.
 In the second half, he reads a poem.
+The Change, by Tony Hoagland represents exactly the sort of poem that keeps me tuned into this show.

 Commonwealth Club Radio Program